CloudLabs-MOC/AI-102-AIEngineer/Instructions/22-azure-search.md

 ## Task 7: Create a search client application

+In this task, you will learn how to create a search client application that interacts with your Azure AI Search service to send queries and display results.

 Now that you have a useful index, you can use it from a client application.
 You can do this by consuming the REST interface, submitting requests and receiving responses in JSON format over HTTP; or you can use the software development kit (SDK) for your preferred programming language.
 In this exercise, we'll use the SDK.

 ### Task 7.1: Get the endpoint and keys for your search resource

+In this task, you will learn how to get the endpoint and keys for your Azure AI Search resource to authenticate and connect your application to the search service.

 1. In the Azure portal, on the **Overview** page for your Azure AI Search resource, note the **Url** value, which should be similar to **https://*your_resource_name*.search.windows.net**.
 This is the endpoint for your search resource.